 How do I temporarily mute all notifications?
 How do I turn off Windows 11 Notification temporarily?
-Starting Windows 10, Microsoft has started sending notifications that appear on the right bottom corner of the computer’s screen.
-On Windows 11 also, you might have noticed notifications that regularly resemble on the desktop’s bottom right area.
+Starting Windows 10, Microsoft has begun sending notifications that appear on the right bottom corner of the computer’s screen.
+On Windows 11, you might have noticed notifications that regularly resemble the desktop’s bottom right area.
 You will get notifications of the desktop programs and the apps installed from the Microsoft Store.
 For instance, you might see a notification when you receive a message on WhatsApp, Facebook, etc. The number of applications or programs you install chances will increase of notifications.
-For instance, if you install all social media software on Windows 11 PC, you might receive desktop notifications frequently.
+For instance, installing all social media software on Windows 11 PC might receive desktop notifications frequently.
 While these notifications keep you updated, many PC users often get panicked and want to disable them.

 Whether it’s a new text message or an email about your friends’ latest social media posts, you get notifications, and it never stops.
-If you busy with your work or due to some reason, if you want to disable these notifications temporary or permanently, it is possible on Windows 11 to turn it off.
+If you are busy with your work or for some reason, if you want to disable these notifications temporarily or permanently, it is possible on Windows 11 to turn it off.
 Once you disable distracting notifications, you can complete your work without distractions.
 You can always reply to those messages and notifications during your next break.

 How to Turn Off all Notifications in Windows 11?